 Submitting your deposit puts you in the queue to register for classes and to select your residence hall preferences.
 You can now also create your PLU epass account.
 Twenty-four hours after doing so, your PLU email address will be established.
 This is our primary means of communicating with you, so be sure to check it regularly.

-- If you are accepting to borrow the Federal Direct Loan, all borrowers are required go to www.studentaid.gov and complete the Annual Student Loan Awareness session each year.
-New borrowers must also complete the Entrance Counseling and Master Promissory Note (MPN).
-These completed processes will not be reflected as satisfied on Banner Web until July 1, 2020.
+- If you are accepting to borrow the Federal Direct Loan, new borrowers must complete the Entrance Counseling and Master Promissory Note (MPN).
+These completed processes will not be reflected as satisfied on Banner Web until July 1.
+Beginning in the 2022-23 academic year, you will also need to complete an annual student loan acknowledgement statement.

-- If you have been awarded the Washington College Grant or the College Bound Scholarship, you must complete and submit the Student Directive for Disbursement of State Aid to the Office of Student Financial Services.
+- If you have been awarded the Washington College Grant, you must complete and submit the Student Directive for Disbursement of State Aid to the Office of Student Financial Services.

 - If you are accepting to borrow the Federal Nursing Loan, you will be sent an email with instructions for completing the online entrance counseling and promissory note.
 This email will arrive in your PLU inbox in August for fall semester.

 - If you have been selected for the Verification Process, go to your Banner Web account and download the appropriate Verification Worksheet or go to Verification Worksheets.
-Provide the IRS tax information via the IRS Data Retrieval Tool.
-If you are unable to use the Retrieval Tool order a Tax Return Transcript.
-If you are unable to obtain a Tax Return Transcript, you may submit a SIGNED copy of your original 2018 tax return.
+Provide the IRS tax information via the IRS Data Retrieval Tool (DRT) If you are unable to use the DRT, request a Tax Return Transcript.
+If you are unable to obtain a Tax Return Transcript, you may submit a SIGNED copy of your original tax return.
 Note that all need-based aid (indicated by having an asterisk * in its name) will not disburse until verification has been completed.

 - You will be billed each semester for tuition and fee charges (and housing and meal plan costs if living on campus).
 If your financial aid is less than your university charges, you have several payment options.
 If your disbursed aid exceeds your university charges, you are eligible to receive a refund after submitting an online refund request form.